 Q: How do you store your breastmilk?

-A: This article by Medela is super informative and is the exact way that I go about things.
+A: This article on breastmilk storage guidelines and tips by Medela is super informative and is the exact way that I go about things.

-Medela and I would love to make one mom’s breastfeeding journey a little easier and so we are giving away a lovely little hamper with some must have items: a box of breast milk storage bags, a box of Quick Clean bags which are so incredible handy if you travel or need to sterilise at work/on the go, a box of breast pads and a tube of Purelan 100.
+Medela and I would love to make one mom’s breastfeeding journey a little easier and so we are giving away a lovely little hamper with some must-have items: a box of breast milk storage bags, a box of Quick Clean bags which are so incredibly handy if you travel or need to sterilise at work/on the go, a box of breast pads and a tube of Purelan 100.

 Here’s how to enter: